Karimganj district: Geography

 Karimganj district occupies an area of 1809 km2, comparatively equivalent to Alaska's Afognak Island.
 It is bordered on the northeast by Cachar District, east and south by Hailakandi District, south by Mizoram, southwest by Tripura state, and on the west and northwest by Bangladesh.
 Karimganj, the administrative headquarters and main town of the district, also bears the same name.
 Karimganj town is located on the northern fringe of the district adjoining Bangladesh by the Kushiyara River.

 Its distance from Guwahati – the largest city of Assam - is approximately 330 km by road and about 350 km by rail.
 Distances to other important cities are as follows: Silchar – 55 km, Shillong – 220 km, Agartala – 250 km.
 Flanked on two sides by the Kushiyara and Longai rivers, Karimganj town is located just on the Bangladesh border, with the Kushiyara river flowing in between.
 One prominent feature of the place is a long and winding canal called Noti Khal, meandering through the town.
 Earlier, it used to be a connecting riverway between Kushiyara and Longai, facilitating river communication and also balancing water levels between the two rivers.
 Now, however, this canal has been blocked at several places through embankments and landfills to pave the way for road transport and construction works.
 Karimganj and the Barak valley have been prone to serious flooding for decades.
 The recent floods that caused significant damage were in 1976, 1988, and 2007.

 Wildlife

-The forests of Karimganj were once rich in wildlife but are now vanishing due to hunting, deforestation, and urbanization.
+The forests of Karimganj were once rich in wildlife but are now vanishing due to hunting, deforestation, and urbanisation.
 Rare species found in the region include the Tiger, Hoolock gibbon, Porcupine, Golden Langur, Monkey, Fox, Asian Elephant, Giant river otter, macaws, parrots, Parakeets, Hornbill, different types of local and migratory birds, Snakes, Capybara, etc. These animals are found mostly in the Patharia Hills reserve forest.
 Many have suggested it be named an official wildlife sanctuary due to its biodiversity, with another sanctuary being created in the southern part of the forest named Dhaleswari Wildlife Sanctuary.